Zfddudee/Triomni-Swerve-Drive/README.md

 * Fixes [issue #260](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/260) Blocks can't call java method that has a VuforiaLocalizer parameter.
     * Blocks now has a block labeled VuforiaFreightFrenzy.getVuforiaLocalizer for this.
 * Added a page to manage the TensorFlow Lite models in /sdcard/FIRST/tflitemodels.
 To get to the TFLite Models page:
-    * You can click on the link at the bottom of the Manage page.
+    * You can click on the link at the bottom of the the Manage page.
     * You can click on the link at the upper-right the Blocks project page.
 * Fixes logspam when `isBusy()` is called on a motor not in RTP mode.
 * Hides the "RC Password" item on the inspection screen for phone-based Robot Controllers.
 (It is only applicable for Control Hubs).